-What is the deal with copyright for songs published by Emu?
+What is the deal with copyright for songs released by Emu?

-We provide sheet music either by purchase online (or on Enhanced CD).
-To reproduce that sheet music requires you to do so under the appropriate CCLI Photocopying license.
+All of our sheet music is available to purchase online (or on older Enhanced CDs).
+To reproduce sheet music for your church musicians requires you having the CCLI Music Reproduction Licence.
 (For special circumstances you can contact us for permission).
-An alternative to the CCLI license is to buy extra copies of the sheet music (or Enhanced CD).
+An alternative to the CCLI license is to buy extra copies of the sheet music.
 Normally we provide at least a piano score and melody line version - so a small band could easily get away with one to two scores sets.

 Overhead Transparencies, Songs Sheets, PowerPoint

-To reproduce the words of our songs onto Overhead Transparencies, Song Sheets, Powerpoint etc, requires your church to have a standard CCLI license.
+To reproduce the words of our songs onto Overhead Transparencies, Song Sheets, Powerpoint etc, requires your church to have a CCLI Church Copyright Licence.

-Whatever license you are using, please make sure you record all the correct details onto the license report, namely:
+Whatever license you are using, please make sure you report your song use regularly, as per the conditions of your licence.

 What about public performances and theatrical productions outside of church?